Get environmental advice on neighbourhood plans, development orders and community right to build orders

 Crewe Business Park

-You must consult the Environment Agency if the plan or order:
+Consult the Environment Agency if the plan or order includes:

 - land in flood zones 2 and 3

-- land in flood zone 1 with critical drainage problems where the Environment Agency have informed the local planning authority
+- land in flood zone 1 with critical drainage problems - ask your LPA

 PO Box 544

-You must consult the Marine Management Organisation if you consider their interests will be affected.
-They’ll want to be consulted if the plan is on the coast (eg it involves slipways, jetties and dredging).
+Consult the Marine Management Organisation (MMO) if your plan or order is on the coast and involves slipways, jetties and dredging.